 Annie Sabo

-Annie Sabo is in her second season hosting the Emmy Award-winning Reds Live pre- and post-game television shows.
+Annie Sabo is in her third season hosting the Emmy Award-winning Reds Live pre- and post-game television shows.
 Before joining the Reds Live crew, she spent the previous two MLB seasons with Bally Sports North covering the Minnesota Twins before joining the Big Ten Network in the fall of 2021.
 Growing up in Cincinnati, some of her fondest childhood memories come from Great American Ball Park.
 She is thrilled to cover the team that her dad, Chris, played for in the 90s.
-Annie and her husband, Kevin, live in Tampa in the offseason.
-The pair enjoys exploring the newness Cincinnati has to offer with their dog, Corona.
+Annie, her husband, Kevin, and daughter, Mia, live in Sarasota in the offseason.